lzjqsdd/scikit-learn-doc-cn/doc/developers/advanced_installation.rst

 .. _install_by_distribution:

-Third party distributions of scikit-learn
+third party distributions of scikit-learn
 =========================================

 some third-party distributions are now providing versions of